A graphic of a Statrys boy holding a certificate of incumbency

 arrow

-A certificate of incumbency is a document issued by a corporation that shows the names of the directors, officers, and shareholders involved in the organization.
+A certificate of incumbency is a document issued by a corporation that shows the names of the directors, officers, and shareholders authorised to make business decisions, like opening a bank account.

 arrow